gopine/diary/2024/April/April 25 (Thu).md

 The benefits should be weighed against the initial setup effort.

 Explored the use of Storybook for developing and showcasing UI components.

+Practiced different debugging techniques for JavaScript code in Chrome DevTools.